Can a Christian Lose Their Salvation?

 Think about it, if eternal life was not eternal, it would be called "temporal life".
 John 3:16 says "For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life".

 Eternal life and eternal security are the essence of the New Covenant.
-The authors of the New Covenant wanted to assure us that once we are saved, we are always saved.
-But unfortunately, there are many pastors, teachers and bloggers, who teach that this doctrine is erroneous and provides a false comfort and a deceitful feeling of security.
-Ugh.
+God is the one who gives us eternal life.
+The authors of the New Covenant wanted to assure us that once we are saved, we are saved completely.

 For a Christian to lose their salvation, God would have to erase the mark on a Christian, withdraw His Spirit, cancel the deposit, break His promise, lie, revoke the guarantee, remove the gift, and keep His inheritance.

 One of the main reasons that so many teach that you can lose your salvation, is because they do not have a full understanding of what salvation is.
 I have asked many people what their understanding of salvation is?
-Most of the time the response I heard most was "Jesus died for my sins".
+The response I hear most is "Jesus died for my sins".
 While this is an absolute truth, it is only half of the gospel.

 And guess what Adam and Eve did?
-Yep, they did exactly what God told Adam not to do.
+Yes, they did exactly what God told Adam not to do.
 That day, the whole human race was given a spiritual death sentence.

 "The person without the Spirit does not accept the things that come from the Spirit of God but considers them foolishness, and cannot understand them because they are discerned only through the Spirit."